Further information on the length of placements.

 Important: Choosing your practice

-Please note that the decision about the choice of practice for the placement will rest with the HEE local educational lead.
+Please note that the decision about the choice of practice for the placement will rest with the local educational lead.

 Duration